 The protocol in detail

-Obviously, the Ministry’s order is based on precise regulations and stringent safety protocols.
-Article 1, for example, states that corridors are considered ‘all itineraries departing and arriving in the national territory aimed at allowing the realisation of controlled tourist trips, including the stay in selected accommodation facilities, according to specific health safety measures suitable to ensure that the services used are rendered in compliance with the rules and precautions for the prevention of the risk of infection by Covid-19’, as established by the protocol integrated in the order.
-Article 3 also instructs tour operators to ‘ensure compliance with the safety measures’ provided for in the protocol.
-Obligations include the adoption of Covid policies by tourists that provide for protected medical repatriation and health care in the place of holiday.
+Of course, the ministry’s order is based on precise regulations and stringent safety protocols.
+InArticle 1 for example, it states that corridors are considered to be “all itineraries departing and arriving in the national territory aimed at enabling controlled tourist travel, including the stay at selected accommodation facilities, according to specific health security measures suitable to ensure that the services enjoyed are rendered in compliance with the standards and precautions for the prevention of the risk of Covid-19 infection,” as established by the protocol integrated in the ordinance.
+And still thenArticle 3 instructs tour operators to “ensure compliance with the security measures” stipulated in the protocol.
+Obligations include the adoption of Covid policies by tourists that provide for possible protected medical repatriation and health care at the vacation site.

-Where can I go by boat?
-Having established that from now on you can finally go on non-European holidays, it remains to be seen which charter operators have fleets of sailing yachts for hire in those countries.
-Dream Yacht Charter has been around for years with bases in both the Seychelles and the Maldives.
-Navalia has also specialized inIndian Ocean destinations for years, with bases in Mauritius, the Maldives and the Seychelles.
-Companies such as Globesailor and Sailogy both offer charter boats from bases in the Seychelles and the Maldives on their websites.
+And where can I go by boat?
+Having established that from now on non-European vacations can finally be taken, the question remains as to which charter operators have fleets of sailboats for hire in those countries.
+Certainly among them is Dream Yacht Charter, which has been in business for years with nautical bases in both the Seychelles and the Maldives.
+Navalia has also specialized inIndian Ocean destinations for years, having bases in Mauritius, the Maldives, and the Seychelles.
+And still companies like Globesailor and Sailogy both offer charter boats on their sites located on bases in both the Seychelles and Maldives